 Symptoms of occlusal disease are varied.
 Where the upper and lower teeth meet, it’s common to find the enamel completely worn down.
 Once this happens, the teeth begin to show visible wear quickly.
 It’s not uncommon for teeth to look very worn.

 With occlusal disease, teeth can also become loose and move much easier, often becoming sensitive to temperature changes and sore from biting.
 They can even fracture easier.
 Beyond the structural damage to a person’s teeth is the damage done to their jaw and joints.
 The jaw muscles can become sore and painful, and headaches are a common complaint.
-Dr. has also found that patients with occlusal disease have jaw joints that pop and click while eating.
-Not only is this annoying, it can be painful.
+Our doctors have also found that patients with occlusal disease have jaw joints that pop and click while eating.
+Not only is this annoying, but it can also be painful.

 When Occlusal Disease Goes Untreated